Zoe-997/Boutique/README.md

 # Boutique
-This repository is used to update Biolife theme of Aloteam.
+This repository is used to update Boutique theme of Aloteam.